by Stan Pottinger

 The Times article claimed that Kessler—whom the Times eventually concluded was a liar and a fraud—changed his mind about giving us the videotape evidence not because he didn’t have it (in fact, he did not), but, looking for an excuse he hoped the Times would buy, because he feared we lawyers would use the evidence to “extort” rich rapists rather than using it legitimately against our clients’ abusers in legal proceedings.
 This excuse is hogwash, but for good measure, Kessler also convinced the Times that he feared we would secretly put some of our clients’ money into a non-profit charity for sex abuse victims in general.
 (This would, of course, be impossible given that all financial matters, as required by bar rules, are disclosed to the client and disbursements made only with her or his knowledge and approval.)

-This fabricated and illogical story, told by the Times with the help of an unidentified felon, is deeply flawed in several ways, the most important of which is its equating legal settlements with “extortion.”
+This fabricated and illogical story, told by the Times with the help of an unidentified felon, is flatly wrong in several ways, the most important of which is its equating legal settlements with “extortion.”
 They are fundamentally different concepts, and yet the Times conflates them.
 In so doing, the paper attempts to de-legitimize settlements as a valuable tool by which some of our clients can finally get justice, privacy, and a measure of control.
-As for their legitimacy, settlements are the most common way cases close in America, not with a trial.
+As for their legitimacy, settlements are the most common way cases close in America rather than with a trial in open court.
+Everything we did to pursue them was lawful, ethical, and in the interests of our clients.

-When “Kessler” contacted my firm shortly after Epstein died, claiming to have these videotapes, of course I listened.
+When “Kessler” contacted my firm shortly after Epstein died, claiming to have these videos, of course I listened.
 He said that as Epstein’s IT contractor, he had access to millions of files, including videotapes, and that contractual ownership of the tapes had passed to him upon Epstein’s death.
 He described himself as a thief, a convicted felon, a blackmailer, and, according to the New York Times reporters, a murderer.
 Neither I nor others knew the truth of these claims, nor did we have an easy way to find out.
-While obviously remaining suspicious of a self-declared criminal, what I thought mattered was not his record but the evidence.
+While obviously remaining suspicious of a self-declared criminal, what mattered most was not his record, but whether he had evidence our clients needed.
+I was not his therapist or moral judge, I was a lawyer for women whose abuse could be proven by the evidence he claimed to have.
+He would not be the first felon to have the goods, and I was not the first lawyer to go after them.

-If Kessler had such tapes, I needed them for my clients.
-Given their enormous importance, I believed I had to exhaust all reasonable measures to see if they existed and to try to get them.
-When he showed some of us a few blurry black-and-white photos he claimed were screenshots of the videotapes, everyone who met him was dubious; the images were of highly questionable value, and certainly not forensically sound.
-Worse, Kessler said they represented the very best depictions of the faces and features we would see when we got the alleged videotapes.
+Given the enormous importance of the videos, I believed I had to exhaust all reasonable measures to see if they existed and to try to get them.
+When he showed some of us a few blurry black-and-white photos he claimed were screenshots of the videos we were dubious; the images were of highly questionable value, and not forensically sound.
+Worse, Kessler said they represented the very best depictions of the faces and features we would see when we got the alleged videos.
 Still, we decided to investigate further.

 Here is the manner in which I proceeded with Kessler.